 Sponsored posts are those you get paid to write.

-This can be by other bloggers/companies or for specific products.
+This can be done by other bloggers/companies or for specific products.

 When you write a sponsored post, you have to let your readers know it's sponsored.

 Joining a blogging network can be a great way to get sponsored post opportunities, especially when just starting out.